stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 The role of the federation
 ===========================

 The role of a federation is to sign-off the deposits from the mainchain to the sidechain and sign-off withdrawals from the sidechain to the mainchain.
 To achieve this, Stratis Sidechains take advantage of an existing technology already built into the Stratis nodes: `Pay-To-Script-Hash addresses <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#p2sh-addresses>`_.
 P2SH addresses are a convenient way for a user to make payments to an organization that requires `UTXOs with multisignature locking scripts <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#multisignature>`_, and they are adaptable to federation requirements.
-Although spending payments sent to P2SH addresses requires multiple signaturies, not all the possible signaturies are usually required.
-For example, only 4 of 5 signaturies may be required to spend a payment.
-When a predefined minimum amount of signaturies is required from a group for an operation to proceed, this is also known as a quorum.
+Although spending payments sent to P2SH addresses requires multiple signatories, not all the possible signatories are usually required.
+For example, only 4 of 5 signatories may be required to spend a payment.
+When a predefined minimum amount of signatories is required from a group for an operation to proceed, this is also known as a quorum.
 The deposits and withdrawals that the federation controls also require the approval of a quorum.

 When a TSTRAT deposit is made, the federation signs for the release of APEX on the sidechain.
 When a TSTRAT withdrawal is made, the federation signs for the release of TSTRAT on the mainchain.